noamshh/unsloth-lora-bench/README.md

 Here is what Unsloth adds on top of the fused MLP:

-**Fast RoPE** uses a custom triton kernel (`fast_rope_embedding`) to compute rotary position embeddings in a single pass.
-RoPE is applied to every token at every layer, so this scales linearly with sequence length.
+**Fast RoPE** uses a custom triton kernel (`fast_rope_embedding`) to compute rotary position embeddings for query and key vectors.
+This runs on all tokens in each layer's attention block, so it scales linearly with sequence length.

 **Fast RMS LayerNorm** replaces PyTorch's normalization with a triton kernel (`_rms_layernorm_forward`) that fuses the variance calculation, rsqrt, normalization, and weight multiplication into one operation.
 This also runs on every token, so it scales with sequence length.